 Misunderstood metrics: Is a high bounce rate bad?

-We get lots of questions about average bounce rates.
+We get a lot of questions about average bounce rates.
 Is a high bounce rate bad?
 Can it ever be too low?
 As with most aspects of digital analysis, the answer is complex.

 What does bounce rate measure?